Frequently Asked Questions

 - Semi-Private Training members have 1 or more regularly-scheduled Semi-Private Training sessions each week included in their membership.

-- Semi-Private Training memberships include our BTG Foundations Nutrition/Lifestyle Coaching Program (powered by PN ProCoach) led by Coach JP, while Small-Group Training memberships do not.
+- Semi-Private Training memberships include our BTG Foundations Nutrition/Lifestyle Coaching Program (powered by PN ProCoach) led by Coach JP, while Small-Group Training memberships include access to the curriculum, but not the coaching.

 What you do sounds a lot like CrossFit. what makes you different?